Please note that Tapas no longer supports Internet Explorer.

 Stripped of all her titles and responsibilities, she could do nothing but lament the situation.
 The antagonist was to be executed for her transgressions.
 Sitting in the cold dungeon, a pitiful soliloquy started.

 “Oh, Goddess.
 Why have you set up my fate like this?
-Why couldn’t you give my life to that leech before I gave my own heart away?
+Why couldn’t you give my life to that witch before I gave my own heart away?
 Right.
 You should have just not let me live this vain life.”
 She stretched towards the heavens.
 “Why have you cursed me so, my Goddess?”

 I glared at the statue towering over me.
 What’s so funny, huh?
 The marble face smiled at me.

 The sun shone through the stained glass, blinding my eyes in red.
 Why was I reincarnated?
 Was this even a reincarnation?
 I took over someone’s dead body and still had my own memories.
 The monks said that life was like a wheel, neither a start nor an ending existed.
-Would that explain my current situation?
-Nothing made sense.
-I glared at the irksome statue.

 And why did my knife bounce off his neck?
 I wouldn’t have been captured had he just died right there in that forest, there and then.
 It was perfect.
 A bitter taste filled my mouth as my teeth ground against each other.
 The golden circles had both blocked my knife and his knife.

 “Is this your doing?”
 My own voice echoed in the empty prayer room.
-Silence
+Silence.

 “Why did you send me here?”
 The Goddess just looked at me, smugly.